IamKay/100DaysOfCode/README.md

 * Day 42
   > Today was frontend day.
 Spent half the day doing HTML and CSS.
 Nothing worth showing though.
 Can't get time for something big.
 Maybe tomorrow.
 Also, i think i am messing up the time that i write this.
 I will try to maintain it.

+* Day 43
+  > Today, i didn't waste my time (only half a day.
+Progress!).
+So today i was working on actions for assistant.
+I made a prototype.
+The correct one will function if i get a suitable API.
+I have to say i need to get ideas on handling entities dynamically and efficiently (wow, big words!).
+So, hope that i find the API or the data soon.
+Until then, the action is complete.